Western Beylik

 The Beylik of the West (in Arabic: bâylik al-gharb) was one of three Beyliks (governorates) of the Regency of Algiers, with the other two being the Beylik of Titteri and the Beylik of Constantine.
 It was established in 1563, and it was ended during the French conquest.

 Geography

 The Beylik of the West was the largest one out of the Beyliks of Algiers, it largely corresponded to Oranie.
-It stretched from Moulouya river to the west and Rif at the greatest expansion, to Algiers in the east, the Mediterranean Sea to the North, and the Sahara to the south until Adrar Plateau taking control of Trans-saharan trades routes.
 Its capital was Mazouna, then Mascara and the last one was Oran.
 The exact borders of the Beylik constantly fluctuated thanks to conflicts with Saharan tribes, and Morocco.
-Oran and Mers el-Kébir were under Spanish control until 1792, when it was recaptured (with the exception of 1708 to 1732, when the cities were briefly recaptured).
+Oran and Mers el-Kébir came under Spanish control starting from the 1505 siege and they held it until the year 1792, when it was recaptured by Mohammed el Kebir (with the exception of 1708 to 1732, when the cities were briefly recaptured).

 Tlemcen was the most important city followed by Mostaganem and Mascara.
 Other important towns included Mazouna, Nedroma, Kalaa, Miliana and Oran after its reconquest.